 Application for Individual Ordinary Membership for an applicant who can show that he/she:

-- Has passed the Joint Insolvency Examination (JIE) set by the Joint Insolvency Examination Board (JIEB) and been engaged in the three years immediately before applying in insolvency administration involving not less than 600 hours higher experience in insolvency administration [see Membership Criteria]; or
+- has passed the Joint Insolvency Examination (JIE) set by the Joint Insolvency Examination Board (JIEB) and in the last three years has been engaged in more than 600 hours’ insolvency administration; or

-- Holds a current authorisation to act as an IP from another recognised professional body or competent authority.
+- holds a current authorisation to act as an Insolvency Practitioner (IP) from another Recognised Professional Body (RPB) or competent authority.

 - is fit and proper to act as an Insolvency Practitioner (IP);

-- meets acceptable requirements as to qualifications and practical training and experience; and
+- meets acceptable qualifications, practical training and experience requirements; and

-- has undertaken relevant continuing professional education; and, in respect of an applicant intending to take appointments, can show that he/she:.
+- has undertaken relevant continuing professional development; and, for applicants intending to take appointments, can show that he/she:

 - has in place security or caution, and insurance, for the proper performance of their functions.
 Further details of the membership criteria are provided in the IPA Authorisation Criteria.